jangroth/aws-certification-notes/solutions-architect-professional.md

   * AWS Managed Microsoft AD with two-way forest trust with on-premises AD
 * Centralized permission management
 * Centralized auditing with CloudTrail
+* Uses exactly one of these identity sources
+	* **AWS SSO identity store** – When you enable AWS SSO for the first time, it is automatically configured with an AWS SSO identity store as your default identity source.
+This is where you create your users and groups, and assign their level of access to your AWS accounts and applications.
+	* **Active Directory** – Choose this option if you want to continue managing users in either your self-managed Active Directory (AD) or your AWS Managed Microsoft AD directory using AWS Directory Service.
+	* **External identity provider** – Choose this option if you prefer to manage users in an external identity provider (IdP) such as Okta or Azure Active Directory.
 * On AWS: <a href="https://aws.amazon.com/single-sign-on/" target="_blank">Service</a> - <a href="https://aws.amazon.com/single-sign-on/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html" target="_blank">User Guide</a>

 ---